thuhale2210/thuhale2210.github.io/README.md

 3. TailwindCSS
 4. Framer Motion

-Special thanks to JavaScript Mastery's Adrian and DailyArt's 3D art model
+Special thanks to DailyArt's 3D art model and JavaScript Mastery's Adrian for coding instruction on some components